 March is Colorectal Cancer Awareness Month!
 In West Virginia, 68% of eligible residents are being screened for colorectal cancer.
 Let's keep going!
-Learn more and talk to your doctor this month: bit.ly/3llyFGg #WVBlueforCRC
+Learn more and talk to your doctor this month: bit.ly/3KddZ35 more and talk to your doctor this month: bit.ly/3KddZ35

-68% OF

-ELIGIBLE

 WEST

 VIRGINIANS

 ARE BEING

 SCREENED

 FOR

 COLORECTAL

 CANCER